Unlike during last year’s Tour de France, I’ve not written any post-stage reports this year.

 This stage started at my doorstep too and I climbed up to Col de Beaune from Saint-Martin-de-la-Porte, continuing to Beaune itself, which is a little higher up.

-I descended to Saint-Michel-de-Maurienne and climbed Col de Beaune again, followed by another descend into Saint-Michel-de-Maurienne, via Le Mollard again.
+I descended to Saint-Michel-de-Maurienne and climbed Col de Beaune again, followed by another descend into Saint-Michel-de-Maurienne, via Le Mollard.

-I turned around, tackled Col de Beau Plan (which I initially thought was below Col de Beaune, but it’s not and I think I also didn’t follow either route) and descended back to Saint-Martin-de-la-Porte to get home.
+I turned around, tackled Col de Beau Plan (I think I didn’t quite follow the route) and descended back to Saint-Martin-de-la-Porte to get home.

 I found out the hard way that the heat was more destructive than anticipated the day before, especially since I did not get any higher than 1,600 meters (Beaune)…

 Still, as I descended to Saint-Michel-de-Maurienne twice, I could feel the even worse and increasingly suffocating heat grabbing me by the throat below 600 meters or so.

 At the end of the day, Paula “warned” me that I was done doing close to 100 kilometer rides every day.

 So, my next stage was going to be another one I had planned, but road construction works spoiled that, so I first climbed the other end of la Toussuire and then Léard, but via Plan du Four.

 This summit is a dead end, but with one of the cleanest toilet facilities I’ve ever seen at any summit and a nice cold water tap.

 As by the time I got down from Léard it was not even 14:00 yet, I pleaded with Paula to let me cycle the Croix de Fer a bit.